Stuyk/altv-athena/README.md

     -   Multiple Slots for Items
     -   Inventory Item Restriction Flags
     -   Animations for Picking Up / Dropping
+    -   All Weapon Icons
+    -   Equipment Slots
+    -   Toolbar Slots
+-   Toolbar System
+    -   Equip an item in a Toolbar Equippable Item
+    -   Press 1-4 to swap items in toolbar

 ```text
 New Features Always in Discord